 - Education of patients and families regarding communication and swallowing disorders

 - Documentation of clinical findings, adhering to regulatory agency and insurance requirements

 - M.A. or M.S.
 In Speech-Language Pathology

-- Previous experience with assessment/treatment of children with complex communication and/or swallowing disorders
+- Previous experience with assessment/treatment of children with complex communication disorders

 - Excellent communication skills, verbal and written